About Periodic Reporting and Reminders

 Optionally, you can define report language to ensure the correct translation is applied.
 This way, where possible the translation will be applied.
 For that, in the field 'Language' on the form, choose the language that you need.
 Keep in mind, that the language should be installed on the instance.

 There are several formats in which the report can be sent.
 It is possible to add the report in the body of the email or attach it as an XLSX/PDF file to the email.

 To attach the report in the body of the email tick the option 'List in Mail Body' while creating or editing a list reminder.

 To attach the report as an xlsx file tick the option 'Attach Excel Table' while creating or editing a list reminder.

 To attach the report as a pdf file tick the option 'Attach PDF version' while creating or editing a list reminder.
+The table is added in the landscape view.
 Please use only in case the number of columns suits the A4 width, otherwise. the table may not look well.

 It is also possible to choose several or all options at once.
 For example, if we tick the options 'List in Mail Body' and 'Attach Excel Table', then in the email, we will see the report in the email body and the xlsx file will be attached to the email.